Periods and harmonic analysis on spherical varieties: Introduction

-{\bf {\em Important assumptions:} } Later in the paper we introduce further assumptions on the spherical variety $\XX$, which are used in all theorems without explicit mention: \begin{itemize} \item[-] We assume that the action of $\mathcal Z(\XX)=\Aut_{\GG}(X)^0$ is induced by the action of the center of $\GG$ (as we may in every case by replacing $\GG$ by $\mathcal Z(\XX)\times \GG$).
+Later in the paper we introduce further assumptions on the spherical variety $\XX$ (and its boundary degenerations $\XX_\Theta$, introduced in \S \ref{normalbundles}), which are used in all theorems without explicit mention: \begin{itemize} \item[-] We assume that the action of $\mathcal Z(\XX)=\Aut_{\GG}(\XX)^0$ is induced by the action of the center of $\GG$ (as we may in every case by replacing $\GG$ by $\mathcal Z(\XX)\times \GG$).

-\item[-] From Section \ref{localfieldgeom} onwards we suppose that $X$ carries a non-zero $G$-eigenmeasure (which we fix).
-This is not a significant restriction, as discussed in that section.
+\item[-] From Section \ref{localfieldgeom} onwards we suppose that $X$ carries a non-zero $G$-eigenmeasure (which we fix), and endow its ``boundary degenerations'' $X_\Theta$ with compatible eigenmeasures (cf.\ \S 4.1).
+As discussed in that section, this is not a significant restriction.

-\item[-] From Section \ref{secasymptotics} onward we assume that $\XX$ is {\em wavefront}, i.e., that it satisfies the condition enunciated on page \pageref{wavefront}.
-This is a genuine restriction, but applies in the vast majority of cases.
+\item[-] From Section \ref{sec:asymptotics} onward we assume that $\XX$ is {\em wavefront}, i.e., that it satisfies the condition enunciated in \S \ref{invariants}.
+This is a genuine restriction, but applies in the vast majority of cases. {\bluetext We also assume from that point on that the connected central torus of $\GG$ surjects onto $\mathcal Z(\XX)$, which causes no harm in generality.}